7 Impressive Benefits of Shallots

 by John Staughton (BASc, BFA) last updated -

-The impressive health benefits of shallots may include their ability to lower cholesterol levels, acts as a possible anticancer agent, provide anti-fungal, antibacterial, and antiviral protection, lower blood pressure, help manage diabetes, soothe nerves, boost circulation, speed up digestion, and aid in weight loss efforts.
+The impressive health benefits of shallots may include their ability to lower cholesterol levels, provide anti-fungal, antibacterial, and antiviral protection, lower blood pressure, help manage diabetes, soothe nerves, boost circulation, speed up digestion, and aid in weight loss efforts.
 [1]

 What are Shallots?